andreslill/mosquito-season-risk/README.md

 A model of **climate-based suitability for mosquito activity** across 1,421 cities worldwide, covering two *Aedes* species and cities with populations ≥ 500,000.
 The central question: given a city's typical monthly climate, which months are most suitable for mosquito activity?

-Explore suitability by city, species, and season threshold.
-Designed as an interactive tool, not a static visualization.

 **Important:** Scores reflect *climate suitability*, not confirmed mosquito presence, disease risk, or actual population abundance.
 Microclimates, urban heat islands, elevation within cities, and local habitat availability are not captured.

 ---